 MA Arts Politics Class of 2014

-MEd candidate, Portland State University
+MEd, Portland State University

 BA Studio Art, Beloit College

 Lenka Becvar is a high school teacher outside of Seattle, WA.
 She has studied specific transformations in art and social change in the Czech Republic, New York, Appalachia, Puerto Rico, and Nicaragua.
 Lenka has worked as a dance and photography instructor in southern Bohemia; a maternal and child health educator in Jinotega, Nicaragua; and filled a variety of professional roles in Oregon, North Carolina, Wisconsin, and New York.

 Lenka served in the United States Peace Corps (2011-2013) in Nicaragua.
 While there she facilitated youth groups that used theater and dance to empower girls and educate communities about local chronic health issues.
 During her graduate studies in Arts Politics at NYU, she investigated how performance is used to address xenophobia, ethnocentricity, and the notion of freedom.
 She strives to collaborate on projects relevant to public health education and social justice.

 What drew you to the MA Arts Politics program?

 I knew I wanted to study performance and social justice movements, so I sought out a program that would allow me to delve into performance art and political research.
 After reading the biographies of Randy Martin and Kathy Engel, I felt that I had found a good match because they both had done research and activism in Nicaragua, which was where I was living and working during the time I applied.
 That worldly-activist-artist combination was important to me.

 How did your experience in the program shape your work?